Tools4everBV/HelloID-Conn-SA-Full-Exchange-On-premise-SharedMailboxCreate/README.md

 ### Powershell data source 'Exchange-create-check-names-sharedmailbox'
 This Powershell data source runs an Active Directory query to verify the name of the shared mailbox is not already present.

-### Delegated form task 'Exchange-on-premise-create-shared-mailbox'
+### Delegated form task 'Exchange on-premise - Create new shared mailbox'
 This delegated form task will create the shared mailbox in Exchange with a corresponding disabled user.

 ## Getting help